Objective Biomechanics: Upper cervical, TMJ, vestibular disorders & migraines

 This is the fourth and final part of my education line.
 You must have attended the ‘Fundamental structure’, ‘Scapular & glenohumeral mechanics’ and ‘Nerve entrapment syndromes’ classes prior to attending this one.

-NB: A master’s degree (or bachelor’s with extensive clinical experience) within a health-related field is required to attend this course.
+NB: A bachelor’s degree (minimum) within a health-related field is required to attend this course.

 Learn how to identify and treat (some of these elements are covered more in depth in the later classes):